What to Look for in a Curriculum

-Looking to homeschool your preschooler, but overwhelmed by the preschool curriculum choices?
+Ready to start teaching pre-k at home, but overwhelmed by the curriculum choices?
 You are not alone!

-Finding a preschool curriculum that focuses on building important foundation skills, while encouraging hands on learning is also key!
+When looking for a preschool curriculum, make sure you find one that focuses on building important foundation skills, while encouraging simple hands on learning.

 When I first started homeschooling I had no idea what I was doing.
-Our journey started with my kids in private school, then after my oldest’s 5th grade year we found ourselves signing up for an online school (which was not a good fit), and then we finally fully transitioned over to homeschooling 2 year later.
+Our journey started with my kids in private school, then online school (which was not a good fit), and then eventually fully transitioning over to full time homeschooling 2 year later.

-How do I even find a curriculum, let alone the right one?
+How do I even find a homeschool curriculum for my children – let alone the right one?

 When we left the K12 program last winter, our whole family was in need of change and I was on the search for something beautiful.